PhishermanGG/docs/docs/guide/introduction.md

 ## What sources do you use?

 Phisherman ingests from multiple sources in order to provide the best possible coverage of phishing domains.
-Currently we automatically ingest from the 'phish' API (a Discord community driven initiative), [PhishTank](https://phishtank.org/) as well as manual submissions via the Phisherman discord server and API functions.
+Currently we automatically ingest from the 'FishFish' API (a Discord community driven initiative), [PhishTank](https://phishtank.org/) as well as manual submissions via the Phisherman discord server and API functions.

 ## What tech stack do you use?
 Phisherman is built with :heart: (and :coffee:) using: